 We, as individuals and/or representatives of organizations, in order to foster a government that is representative of and responsive to the people, are dedicated to advancing electoral reforms and strategies that increase competition, participation, and accountability in our political system.
-The Democratic and Republican parties have created institutional barriers to insulate themselves from these reforms.
+Major party incumbents have created institutional barriers to insulate themselves from these reforms.

 The absence of a competitive political system denies voters fair and equitable access to their government.
 Such absence of access further denies candidates for elected office any reasonable capacity to freely express their opinions, offer such opinions for consideration of the electorate, or otherwise impact the course of public policy.